hermannheringer/facet4macos/README.md

 ## Introduction

+#### "The Year 2024: Yet another script to 'optimize' macOS by butchering your OS with thousands of registry tweaks—backed by absolutely zero solid evidence (like ANOVA hypothesis test) to prove you're somehow smarter than the actual developers who built the system."

+#### *"Am I a genius?
+Nope.
+Am I clueless?
+Also nope.
+I just spend an unreasonable amount of time painstakingly testing every single function in this project.
+So yeah, it's not magic—it's obsession."*

+---

 The **Facet4 macOS Optimization and Debloat Script** is a tool designed to enhance macOS performance through systematic adjustments to system services, UI settings, and network configurations.
 It is ideal for users seeking to reduce memory and CPU usage, streamline background processes, and optimize system responsiveness.

 > **Warning**: This script modifies core system configurations and should only be used by advanced users familiar with macOS internals. **Ensure a complete system backup** before proceeding.